-- Student has been enrolled in the program for at least one academic year;
+- Student has been enrolled in the academic program for at least one academic year;

-- Practical training must be an integral part of the degree program;
+- Practical training must be an integral part of the student's degree program;

-- Student may begin CPT only after receiving his or her SEVIS I-20 with the CPT endorsement.
+- Student may begin CPT only after receiving his or her I-20 with the CPT endorsement;

-- Students who receive one year or more of full-time curricular practical training (CPT) are not eligible for post-completion optional practical training (OPT);
+- Students who receive one year or more of full-time CPT are not eligible for post-completion Optional Practical Training (OPT).

-- Employer letter of offer.
-Student receives an intern (job) offer from an employer.
-The letter from the employer must describe the specific position, dates of employment (from/to), if the position is half-time (20 hours per week or less) or full time (40 hours per week), and the location of the position (for example, Anchorage, Fairbanks).
-The position description should be brief, but complete enough for the faculty advisor to determine if the position is an “integral part of an established curriculum” and is appropriate to the degree program.
+Student receives an intern offer from an employer.
+The letter from the employer must describe the specific position, dates of employment, if the position is half-time or full time, and the location of the position.
+The position description should be brief, but complete enough for the student's academic advisor to determine if the position is an “integral part of an established curriculum” and is appropriate to the degree program.

 - Student's name, degree program, length of time in program and that the student is in good standing in the department.

-- Description of the internship or practicum, identify how the experience fits into the context of the program of study and if the training is optional or required.
-If optional, the course number and number of credits to be awarded must be included (research credits or independent study).
+- Description of the internship or practicum identifying how the experience fits into the context of the program of study and if the training is optional or required.

 - Name and location of the employer.